engrosamaali91/schaeffler/README_ISAAC.md

 - import usd
 - created xforms of body and wheels
 - local corrdinates of all xforms set as y pointing sideways, xoforward and z upward.
-To ensure body and wheel rotations are aligned
+To ensure body and wheel local rotations are aligned.
+It does not matter the orientation of the child prims as long as the orientation of xforms are aligned.
 - Give rigid body API to xforms and collider API to child of xforms
 - Select body then xforms individually and create a revelote joint
 - Add angular derive to Revolute joints and change the rotation axis to Y because in local coordinates the rotation is around Y